KULeuven-MICAS/snax-gemm/README.md

 #### Data layout
 To get the right results, matrices should have the right layout in memory.
 The address of martix A, B, and C should also be given when configuring the Block Gemm.
 In the current version, these data should be stored in memory in a continuous address style.

-Take a Block Gemm with hardware parameters: `meshRow == tileSize == meshCol == 8` as an example, the M, K, and N should be configured as 3, 4, and 5 respectively if we want to do the block matrix multiplication with C (24,40) = A (24,32) * B (32,40), M’ = 24, K’ = 32, N’ = 40 as shown in below.
+Take a Block Gemm with hardware parameters: `meshRow == tileSize == meshCol == 8` as an example, the `M, K, and N` should be configured as `3, 4, and 5` respectively if we want to do the block matrix multiplication with `C(24,40) = A(24,32) * B(32,40), M’ = 24, K’ = 32, N’ = 40` as shown in below.

 ![](./docs/block_mm_for_new_datalayout.png)

 To get the right results, the matrix A should be arranged as M<sub>3</sub> K<sub>4</sub> M<sub>8</sub> K<sub>8</sub>.
 B should be arranged as N<sub>5</sub> K<sub>4</sub> N<sub>8</sub> K<sub>8</sub>.
 C should be arranged as M<sub>3</sub> N<sub>5</sub> M<sub>8</sub> N<sub>8</sub>.
 Take matrix A for example, the innermost is 8 elements in the K dimension, then is the 8 rows in the M dimension, then is 4 big columns in the K dimension, and the outermost is 3 big rows in the M dimension.

 ![](./docs/data_layout.png)

-To illustrate it more for clarification, another example is for Block Gemm with hardware parameters: `meshRow == tileSize == meshCol == 2` and with a block matrix multiplication for  M = 2, K = 2, and N = 2.
+To illustrate it more for clarification, another example is for Block Gemm with hardware parameters: `meshRow == tileSize == meshCol == 2` and with a block matrix multiplication for  `M = 2, K = 2, and N = 2`.
 The two figures below illustrate the detailed data layout in memory.
 The continuous liens in the first picture are the conceptual addresses in memory.
 The concrete layout in memory for each element is shown in the second picture.

 ![](./docs/block_matrix_mul.png)

 ![](./docs/flattened_data_layout.png)